SW Radio Africa

 He added: “We feel dismay and frustration in this case because arguments used two years back are being regurgitated and they are political arguments, which say that the investigation would jeopardise relations with Zimbabwe.”

-Judgement in the matter has been reserved.
+Judgment in the matter has been reserved.